Introduction to Azure Data Factory

 Process or transform the data by using compute services such as Azure HDInsight Hadoop, Spark, Azure Data Lake Analytics, and Azure Machine Learning.

-Publish output data to data stores such as Azure SQL Data Warehouse for business intelligence (BI) applications to consume.
+Publish output data to data stores such as Azure Synapse Analytics for business intelligence (BI) applications to consume.

 It's more of an Extract-and-Load (EL) and Transform-and-Load (TL) platform rather than a traditional Extract-Transform-and-Load (ETL) platform.
 The transformations process data by using compute services rather than by adding derived columns, counting the number of rows, sorting data, and so on.